-For purposes of calculating diluted earnings per common share, the denominator includes both the weighted-average number of shares of common stock outstanding and the number of common stock equivalents if the inclusion of such common stock equivalents is dilutive.
+For purposes of calculating diluted earnings per common share, the denominator normally includes both the weighted-average number of shares of common stock outstanding and the number of common stock equivalents if the inclusion of such common stock equivalents is dilutive.
+Because a loss was incurred in each of the quarters ended March 31, 2019 and 2020, common stock equivalents would be anti-dilutive and, accordingly, were excluded from the calculation of diluted loss per share in each of the periods.
 Dilutive common stock equivalents potentially include stock options and nonvested shares using the treasury stock method and shares issuable under the employee stock purchase plan (ESPP).
-Earnings per common share information is as follows (in thousands, except per share amounts) for the three months ended March 31, 2018 and 2017:
+During each of the three-month periods ended March 31, 2020 and 2019, there were no common stock equivalents.
+Loss per common share information is as follows (in thousands, except per share amounts) for the three months ended March 31, 2020 and 2019:

-onths ended rch 31,
+Three months ended March 31,

-2019 2018
+2020 2019

 Loss Per Common Share - Basic and Diluted:

-Net loss \$ (37) ) \$ (312)
+Net loss \$ (242 ) \$ (371 )

 Weighted-average common shares outstanding 44,215 44,215

-Basic and diluted loss per share \$ (0.01 ) \$ (0.01)
+Basic and diluted loss per share \$ (0.01 ) \$ (0.01 )

-At March 31, 2019 and 2018, there were 41,787 potentially dilutive securities outstanding that have been excluded from the calculation of dilutive weighted average shares outstanding, as they would be anti-dilutive.
+At March 31, 2020 and 2019, there were 41,787 potentially dilutive securities outstanding that have been excluded from the calculation of dilutive weighted average shares outstanding, as they would be anti-dilutive.